 At the time when this memo was written, UBW registered users could see, among other things, the following text:

-"It is a system that will reward everyone, even if they do not put a lot of effort into it, as long as they recommend 3 friends that in their turn do the same, and, with no promise of making millions the next month."
+"It is a system that will reward everyone, even if they do not put a lot of effort into it, as long as

 And also: